in 2020, the Republican Party of Virginia used the ranked choice voting process to elect a new chair

 In 2020, the General Assembly granted local jurisdictions the right to use ranked choice voting for electing local governing bodies, the Board of Supervisors and City/Town Council starting in 2022.
 The General Assembly was cautious about making changes in the voting process, and the legislation did not allow use of ranked choice voting to elect school boards.

 Advocates for ranked choice voting anticipated the City of Richmond would be the first jurisdiction to use the new approach, but in September 2022 City Council rejected it.
 One objection was that voters would be confused because the only the election for city council would use the ranked choice voting process, since state law did not permit using it for other offices.
-The standard process, where the person winning the most votes was elected, would still be used for the School Board and for city mayor.
+The standard process, where the person winning the most votes was elected, would still be used for the School Board and for the position of mayor.

 Opposition to ranked choice voting in Richmond came primarily from black leaders; they anticipated it might diminish the power of black voters in the city.
 Richmond's election process had been shaped in the 1970's, after white city leaders had annexed territory from Chesterfield County largely occupied by white residents in a transparent effort to dilute the percentage of the black vote.
 As specified in the city charter, the person elected as mayor had to win a majority of votes in five of the city's wards.
 Requiring the mayor to be the winner in a majority of wards empowered the districts with a majority of black voters.4